Somerton Man: Connection to Rubaiyat of Omar Khayyam

 There is some uncertainty about the circumstances under which the book was found.
 One newspaper article refers to the book being found about a week or two before the body was found.
 Former South Australian Police detective Gerry Feltus (who dealt with the matter as a cold case) reports that the book was found "just after that man was found on the beach at Somerton".
 The timing is significant as the man is presumed, based on the suitcase, to have arrived in Adelaide the day before he was found on the beach.
 If the book was found one or two weeks before, it suggests that the man had visited previously or had been in Adelaide for a longer period.
-Most accounts state that the book was found in an open-roof car parked in Jetty Road, Glenelg – either in the rear floor well, or on the back seat.
+Most accounts state that the book was found in an open-roof car parked on Jetty Road, Glenelg – either in the rear floor well, or on the back seat.
 (Note: However, a bus conductor named Leslie Francis Wytkin (or Wytkins) handed in a copy of the Rubaiyat to the Metropolitan Tramways Trust, at around the same time; it is not clear whether this was the same copy of the Rubaiyat, or an extraneous find, and/or if Wytkin was "Francis".)

-The handwriting found in the back of Rubáiyát of Omar Khayyám.
+The handwriting found in the back of the Rubáiyát of Omar Khayyám.
 The text is presumed to be some sort of code.

 The theme of Rubaiyat is that one should live life to the fullest and have no regrets when it ends.
-The poem's subject led police to theorise that the man had committed suicide by poison, although no other evidence corroborated the theory.
+The poem's subject led some police to theorise that the man had committed suicide by poison, although at the Coronial Inquest police gave the paper no significance, and no other evidence corroborated the theory.
 The book was missing the words "Tamám Shud" on the last page, which had a blank reverse, and microscopic tests indicated that the piece of paper was from the page torn from the book.
 In the back of the book were faint indentations representing five lines of text, in capital letters.
 The second line has been struck out – a fact considered significant due to its similarities to the fourth line and the possibility that it represents an error in encryption.